FarbodMoravveji/sclib/README.md

 #.
 Prepare an Excel sheet that contains the initial parameters of the agents.
 Each row of the spreadsheet contains the initial parameters of one agent.
 Columns hold parameter values for agents of the model.
 The description and order of column headers are shown below (pleasse be careful about the order and the spelling of parameters):

-  * `agent_id`: (integer): An integer showing the unique id of each agent.
+  * `agent_id`: (integer) An integer showing the unique id of each agent.
 Please make sure that ids start from zero and stride by one
   * `role`: (string) A character defining the layer to which the agent belongs.
 Use `r` for retailer, `m` for manufacturer and `s` for supplier.
 Please make sure that each layer has at least one agent.
 Otherwise, an exception occures
   * `working_capital`: (float) The initial liquidity of agent
   * `mu_selling_price`: (float) Selling prices are drawn from log-normal distribution.
 This parameter specifies the average value of the distribution